Photo by Michael Estupigan/The LANCE.

-The Letran Community welcomed the delegates of the Lumad tribe last October.
+THE LETRAN Community welcomed the delegates of the Lumad Tribe last October.
 The week-long visitation is part of the latter's project—the Bakwit School.
-The visitation was initiated by the Save Our Schools (SOS) Network.
+The visitation was initiated by the Save Our Schools Network.

 The Lumad delegates were fetched from Katipunan Parish Church before they attended the ceremony at the Salon de Actos.

-The faculty and students of College of Liberal Arts and Sciences (CLAS) together with the Colegio’s Vice President for Religious Affair and coordinator for Lumads Rev. Fr.
-John Stephen Besa, O.P. and Asst.
-Prof. Jeremy Imbong took the lead for a welcome ceremony entitled as “Salubungan".
+The faculty and students of the College of Liberal Arts and Sciences (CLAS) together with Vice President for Religious Affairs and coordinator for Lumads, Rev. Fr.
+John Stephen Besa, O.P., and Asst.
+Prof. Jeremy Imbong took the lead for a welcome ceremony entitled “Salubungan".

-In a personal interview with The LANCE, Legal Studies Chairperson Asst.
-Prof. Clarita Rivera shared how her students welcomed our friends from Mindanao.
+In an interview with The LANCE, Legal Studies Chairperson, Asst.
+Prof. Clarita Rivera shared how her students welcomed the delegates from Mindanao.

 “Iyong mga estudyante ko from PL1A, pinag-partner ko sa mga Lumad.
-Ang tawag ko roon ay 'Buddy, Buddy.’
-It is one way of showing that they are welcome here tapos pinaupo na sila roon sa Salon de Actos,” Rivera said.
+Ang tawag ko roon ay 'Buddy, Buddy'.
+It is one way of showing that they are welcome here,” Rivera said.

 Rivera set house rules for the Lumads as they stayed in the Colegio for three days and two nights at the Physical Education Rooms of Blessed Antonio Varona Gymnasium.

-“Iyong mga Lumad, binigyan sila ng mga utility kit coming from CLAS, faculty, and students.
-Pagkatapos ay lahat ng meal nila from day one to day three; breakfast, lunch, snack, dinner, were provided by CLAS faculty members and students,” Rivera told The LANCE.
+“Iyong mga Lumad, binigyan sila ng mga utility kit coming from CLAS faculty and students.
+Pagkatapos ay lahat ng meal nila from day one to day three; breakfast, lunch, snack, dinner, were provided by CLAS faculty members and students,” she told The LANCE.

 Furthermore, the Lumad Bakwit students attended an art expression activity at the Del Pilar Hall.
 The activity kicked off with a getting-to-know phase for the Letranites and Lumad Bakwit students.

-Moreover, Lumads were also gathered in a post-card activity in which they were asked to think of a significant person from their lives whom they have a conflict with.
-After which, they were tasked to write the name of the person in a provided paper.
+Lumads were also gathered in a post-card activity in which they were asked to think of a significant person from their lives whom they have a conflict with.
+After this, they were tasked to write the name of the person in a provided paper.

-To holistically motivate and uplift our friends from Mindanao, they attended a ‘self-care bag’ activity where they draw at the provided canvas bags to express themselves.
+To holistically motivate and uplift the delegates from Mindanao, they attended a ‘self-care bag’ activity where they draw at the provided canvas bags to express themselves.

-The art expression activity was facilitated by Letran Psychology Society (LPS), Letran Legal Management Society, Letran Politicus, and Asst.
+The art expression activity was facilitated by the Letran Psychology Society, Letran Legal Management Society, Letran Politicus, and Asst.
 Prof. Giselle Manguiat of College of Liberal Arts and Sciences.